google/libphonenumber/FAQ.md

     https://github.com/googlei18n/libphonenumber/find/v8.3.3
 *   Type `pom.xml`.
 This will surface all the `pom.xml` files as they were released at the chosen tag.
 *   Find the version you care about in the corresponding `pom.xml` file.
+Look for `<version>` in the top-level `project` element.
 For example, to find the version of the carrier jar corresponding to libphonenumber 8.3.3, open `java/carrier/pom.xml` at v8.3.3's search results.
 This is `1.56`.
+*   If you depend on the carrier or geocoder jar, you also need to depend on the prefixmapper jar.

 ### How do I load libphonenumber resources in my Android app?